zubetto/ColorControl/README.md

 - _SelectedColor_ gets a currently picked color
 - _ColorChanged_ event occurs when the _SelectedColor_ is changed
-- DP _InitialColorBrush_ sets the initial color to which you can return by clicking the left rectangle
+- DP _InitialColorBrush_ gets/sets the initial color to which you can return by clicking the left rectangle
 - DP _SelectedColorBrush_ gets/sets the _SelectedColor_
 - DP _TextBoxBackground_, _TextBoxBorder_, _TextForeground_ can be used for styling